Ollon: Education

 In Ollon about 1,975 or (31.6%) of the population have completed non-mandatory upper secondary education, and 885 or (14.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 885 who completed tertiary schooling, 44.2% were Swiss men, 23.2% were Swiss women, 18.0% were non-Swiss men and 14.7% were non-Swiss women.

 In the 2009/2010 school year there were a total of 789 students in the Ollon school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 205 children of which 96 children (46.8%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 402 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 386 students in those schools.
 There were also 1 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 46 students in Ollon who came from another municipality, while 346 residents attended schools outside the municipality.

+The locality of Chesières is home to several international boarding schools that have been operating since the late 1940s: La Garenne International School (founded 1947), Aiglon College (founded 1949), and Collège Alpin International Beau Soleil.
+The schools are officially recognised under cantonal private school legislation.